 So kids….das expensive!
 School fees, extra curricular activities, clothing, food, toothpaste….etc.
 Added to that…Addison seems to think that I am her employer.
 And I use the word ’employer’ very loosely, because,

 We have an arrangement that if she tidies up after herself (this is part of the begging happening in point number 2) she gets 5 bucks a day and that goes towards her tuckshop money for the week.
 Needless to say this worked successfully for one day where she demanded 4 times the going rate.
 I paid her the 20 bucks in the hope that it would motivate her to stick to our deal.
 Needless to say that was not the case.
 She actually refuses to pick up things most days.
 At random times she asks me for this week’s wages because apparently she picked up a tupperware 3 days ago and I still haven’t paid her for it.
 She still gets tuckshop money and I still have a house that looks like a pigsty 🙁

 4. Toothpaste is a pain in the a$$

-Have you seen my kids ages?
-So Addison needs toothpaste for kids over the age of 5.
+Have you seen the ages of my 3 kids?
+Addison needs toothpaste for kids over the age of 5.
 Joshua gets the ‘age 2-5’ toothpaste and the Toddler (Adam) gets the ‘ age 0-2’ toothpaste.
 I will religiously make sure I pick up the 3 separate tubes for each kid when I go toiletry shopping, because heaven only knows what can happen if my 8yr old uses toothpaste intended for a 5yr old???? *cue scary music*

 When the fun activity of ‘Let’s brush our teeth’ comes up once a day, do you think I can find one tube of toothpaste?
 They all then end up using my expensive toothpaste…and go figure, they’ve survived!
 And in the event that we do find each kid’s toothpaste, rest assured there will be complaints.
 It’s too strong…it’s too pink.
 This isn’t mine!
 I won’t use it!
 It tastes like garbage!
 How do you know what garbage tastes like??